-Stephen Melamed, FIDSA, is an industrial designer and design educator.
-With over four decades of design experience in consulting, manufacturing, corporate, and not-for-profit sectors, Stephen engages with and interweaves multiple disciplines to create a culture of innovation.
-An apprentice to the Bauhaus designer, artist and author Werner Graeff and his son, the architect and designer Roberto Graeff, Stephen also studied with R. Buckminster Fuller for World Game.
+With over four decades of design experience in consulting, manufacturing, corporate, and not-for-profit sectors, Stephen Melamed engages with and interweaves multiple disciplines to create a culture of innovation.
+An apprentice to the Bauhaus designer/artist/author Werner Graeff and his architect/designer son Roberto Graeff, Stephen also studied with R. Buckminster Fuller for the 1981 World Game.

-Stephen is the author of By Design: Museum Environments for All and has written numerous articles on innovation, industrial design, interdisciplinary product development, design thinking and design research.
-He was a guest speaker at the First International Interdisciplinary Design Conference at the United Nations in New York City, and has been a featured lecturer at universities and conferences around the world.
-The recipient of a Design Fellowship by the National Endowment for the Arts & Humanities, Stephen was honored as the 2011 IDSA Midwest Educator of the Year and selected for New City Magazine’s annual Design 50: Who Shapes Chicago.
+Stephen is the author of By Design: Museum Environments for All and has written numerous articles on innovation, industrial design, interdisciplinary product development, design thinking, and design research.
+He was a guest speaker at the first International Interdisciplinary Design Conference at the United Nations in New York City and has been a featured lecturer at universities and conferences around the world.
+The recipient of a Design Fellowship by the National Endowment for the Arts, Stephen was honored as the 2011 IDSA Midwest Educator of the Year and selected for Newcity magazine’s Design 50: Who Shapes Chicago 2015.
 In 2016, he was inducted into the IDSA Academy of Fellows.
 He’s been named as the inventor/co-inventor on 60 design and utility patents.

-In addition to his work at UIC, he is a Founder and Principal of the internationally-awarded industrial design consulting firm, PlusD2, Inc. (formerly Tres Design Group), and was a founding member of the AIGA national design advocacy group, Design for Democracy (D4D).
+He is a Founder and Principal of the internationally-awarded industrial design consulting firm PlusD2, and was a founding member of the AIGA national design advocacy group, Design for Democracy.